Ninth variation of classical group characters of type A-D and Littlewood identities: Introduction

 \subsection{Acknowledgements}

 I am deeply grateful to Grigori Olshanski for his constant support and guidance.
 I am indebted to Vadim Gorin for suggesting numerous edits to the text.
 I also thank Darij Grinberg for pointing out several typos.
+Finally, I am grateful to the anonymous referee for their helpful comments and suggestions.